Jerry

 Atlanta · GA

-Approximately 35 years
+35 years at it

 01 · About

-Approximately 35 years inside enterprise systems.
+Thirty-five years inside enterprise systems.

 Portrait of Jerry Harlow